Welcome to the new Foothill Ranch Maintenance Corporation website!

 If you have any questions or comments, please contact Darlene Ferguson at (949) 448-6000 or via email at Darlene.firstname.lastname@example.org or Maureen Radon at (949)448-6125 or by email at email@example.com.

 UPCOMING ARCHITECTURAL MEETING

-Due to Labor Day being the first Monday of September, the Architectural meeting will be held on Tuesday, September 8th, - all plans for review at the meeting need to be submitted to FirstService Residential, 15241 Laguna Canyon Rd., Irvine, 92618 by Thursday, September 3rd.
+The Architectural meeting will be held on Tuesday, October 6th, - all plans for review at the meeting need to be submitted to FirstService Residential, 15241 Laguna Canyon Rd., Irvine, 92618 by Friday, October 2nd.

 USE LESS WATER

 It's no longer a suggestion...
 It's the law.

 Gov. Jerry Brown this month ordered mandatory water use reductions for the first time in California's history.
 The 31-point executive order forces reductions that will be clarified and implemented as we inch toward what will likely be a very hot and dry summer.

 Water agencies must cut water use by up to 36 percent for some cities, and the Metropolitan Water District -- the wholesale distributor of water to Southern California -- is slashing deliveries by 15 percent to help meet that requirement.

 "We're in a new era," the governor said.
 "The idea of your nice little green grass getting water every day, that's going to be a thing of the past."

 Brown's order includes replacing 50 million square feet of lawns throughout the state with drought-tolerant landscaping, banning the irrigation of grass on public street medians, and requiring large landscapes to make significant cuts in water use.